 Deadline/Timeline: Deadlines for applications are the 1st and 15th of each month during the academic year starting August 15 and ending May 1, unless funds run out and we need to close the grant application early.
 Applicants must submit their application in time for the deadline that is one full month before their event and are strongly encouraged to apply earlier.

-When you can expect to have an answer: Within 48 hours of the committee meeting following the deadline.
+When you can expect to have an answer: Within 4 business days of the committee meeting following the deadline.

 Who to contact for specific questions: Jay King, WI Experience Grant Committee Chair (grant.info@studentlife.wisc.edu)